 METHOD:

-Bring a large pot of water to a boil and add the 2 tablespoons of salt.
+Bring a large pot of water to a boil and add 2 tablespoons of salt.
+Add the pasta and cook according to package directions until al dente.

-In a large sauté pan, heat the oil over medium-high heat.
-When the oil is hot (look for the surface to shimmer) add the shallot and sauté until translucent.
+While the pasta cooks, heat oil in a large sauté pan over medium-high heat.
+When the oil shimmers, add the shallot and sauté for 2–3 minutes until translucent but not browned.

 VARIATIONS: